 Deval Patrick– former Massachusetts governor, 2007-2015 (no website available).
 On December 5, 2018, the New York Times reported that Patrick would not run for president.

-- Richard Ojeda– former Army officer.
+Richard Ojeda– former Army officer.
 Announced his campaign on November 12, 2018.
+Ojeda dropped out of the presidential race on January 25, 2019.

 - John Delaney– U.S. congressman from Maryland, 2013-2019.
 Announced his campaign on July 28, 2017.